-- 1.1.17 In robustly justified exceptional circumstances boroughs may identify particular locations where densities above the ranges in the SRQ matrix may be appropriate, taking into account local context, infrastructure capacity, viability and with further guidance in section 1.3. - 1.3.22 Linking the level of density to the accessibility of public transport (and, in light of local circumstances, its frequency and capacity) is a central consideration in making the best use of a site, helping to realise the proper potential of those within walking distance of public transport and town centres whilst allowing lower densities where public transport accessibility and capacity is less. - 1.3.23 ...
+- 1.3.8 "...
+The London Plan is clear that the SRQ density matrix should not be applied mechanistically, without being qualified by consideration of other factors and planning policy requirements.
+Guidance on considering schemes above or below the ranges in the density matrix is provided below in paras 1.3.50 to 1.3.55. - 1.1.17 In robustly justified exceptional circumstances boroughs may identify particular locations where densities above the ranges in the SRQ matrix may be appropriate, taking into account local context, infrastructure capacity, viability and with further guidance in section 1.3. - 1.3.22 Linking the level of density to the accessibility of public transport (and, in light of local circumstances, its frequency and capacity) is a central consideration in making the best use of a site, helping to realise the proper potential of those within walking distance of public transport and town centres whilst allowing lower densities where public transport accessibility and capacity is less. - 1.3.23 ...
 Low PTAL scores do not by themselves preclude development, but will limit the densities which will be appropriate on such sites, unless a significant change in public transport connectivity levels can be achieved to justify the use of a higher density range without undermining the achievement of sustainable development.
 In assessing a site's capacity, a site-specific PTAL assessment should be carried out.